Skip to main content

 agentuse serve

-Start an HTTP server to run agents via API.
-This enables integration with external applications, webhooks, or any system that can make HTTP requests.
+Start the AgentUse HTTP daemon to run agents via API.
+This enables integration with external applications, webhooks, approvals, Slack notifications, or any system that can make HTTP requests.

 Syntax